Mercer International Inc. to Present at Upcoming BMO Timber & Wood Products Summit

-NEW YORK, May 03, 2022 (GLOBE NEWSWIRE) -- Mercer International Inc. ( MERC) today announced that David K. Ure, Senior VP Finance, CFO & Secretary, will be presenting at the following upcoming summit:
+NEW YORK, May 03, 2022 (GLOBE NEWSWIRE) -- Mercer International Inc. (Nasdaq: MERC) today announced that David K. Ure, Senior VP Finance, CFO & Secretary, will be presenting at the following upcoming summit:

 BMO Timber & Wood Products Summit